oozpay/cs436-term-project/readme.md

 kubectl apply -f hpa.yaml
 ```

-### 9) To access the webchat app, get External IP for the service in local terminal and paste it in browser:
+### 9) To access the webchat app, get External IP for the service in local terminal:
 ```
 kubectl get service webchat-service
 ```